finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     InstrumentsApi apiInstance = new InstrumentsApi(defaultClient);
-    String identifierType = "identifierType_example"; // String | The type of identifier being supplied
+    String identifierType = "identifierType_example"; // String | The identifier to use to resolve the instrument e.g. \"Figi\".
-    String identifier = "identifier_example"; // String | The instrument identifier
+    String identifier = "identifier_example"; // String | The original value of the identifier for the requested instrument.
-    UpdateInstrumentIdentifierRequest request = new UpdateInstrumentIdentifierRequest(); // UpdateInstrumentIdentifierRequest | The identifier to add, update, or remove try {
+    UpdateInstrumentIdentifierRequest request = new UpdateInstrumentIdentifierRequest(); // UpdateInstrumentIdentifierRequest | The identifier to update or remove.
+This may or may not be the same identifier used              to resolve the instrument. try {
       Instrument result = apiInstance.updateInstrumentIdentifier(identifierType, identifier, request);
       System.out.println(result);